 Before selecting a doctor, your loved one must know if that doctor accepts their insurance.
 Frequently, the closest doctor to your loved one’s home is not necessarily considered “In-Network” and might be a more expensive option than necessary.
 Although being close makes attending appointments easier, the cost of attending an “Out of Network” doctor may not be worth that benefit.

-Research which doctors are in your area and are in your loved one’s healthcare network.
-Many times, your loved one’s insurance company can refer you to local physicians and clinics that accept their policy.
+Research which doctors are in your area and are in your family member’s healthcare network.
+Many times, their insurance company can refer you to local physicians and clinics that accept their policy.
 If your loved one does not have insurance, it may be worth looking into Medicare and seeing how and when they can qualify for benefits.

 Prepare for Questions

-Maintaining your loved one’s senior health is no walk in the park, and while you may think there’s no real preparation needed, there is.
+Maintaining your parent or family member's senior health is no walk in the park, and while you may think there’s no real preparation needed, there is.
 You have been tasked with taking your loved one to a doctor’s appointment, and that requires a lot of care and a lot of thinking.
-You should speak to your loved one before making the trip and figure out what is bothering them the most.
-Ask the senior in your life questions about their day-to-day life and even about their medications.
+You should speak to your family member before making the trip and figure out what is bothering them the most.
+Ask them questions about their day-to-day life and even about their medications.

-Planning is one of the vital steps to genuinely improving your loved one's experience.
-Take a few minutes to sit down with them and figure out what they expect out of this visit, ask what, if anything, is bothering them.
-If during the planning phase you feel overwhelmed, then you should likely investigate a local retirement community.
-You can contact Brickmont Assisted Living if it ever becomes too much for you to handle alone.
+Planning is one of the vital steps to genuinely improving your experience at the doctor's office.
+Take a few minutes to sit down with your family member and figure out what they expect out of this visit, ask what, if anything, is bothering them.

 Make Them Comfortable

 If your loved one and their doctor always argue or don’t agree with each other’s personalities, it can make the appointment slow, painful, and unbearable.
-Once your loved one finds someone they click with, they’ll be much happier to go and see a friend, rather than a stranger!
+Once you and your family member find someone they click with, they’ll be much happier to go and see a friend, rather than a stranger!

-If the senior in your life requires additional assistance, an assisted living retirement community may be the best option for them.
+If the senior in your life requires additional assistance, a senior living community may be the best option for them.
 Senior health is an important subject.
 Fortunately, there are retirement communities like Brickmont Assisted Living may offer some respite for you and your loved one.